a fools triumphant walk of tortuous worry.

 As A Lily Among Thorns – A Story of King Solomon, the Queen of Sheba, and the Goddess of Wisdom by Rudy U Martinka.

-Available as an eBook at all sellers.
+Available as an eBook at most sellers.
 Read an excerpt @